 How do I add media files to the media library?

 The Media Library is the place to upload any video or audio files you'd like for sharing with class participants.
+This guide provides details on how to add media files to the Media Library

 Uploading and Media management - The “Create” button